Christian III, King of Denmark and Norway

 Christopher, Count of Oldenburg, the grandson of a brother of King Christian I of Denmark and the second cousin of both Christian II and Christian III, led the military alliance to restore King Christian II to the throne.
 What resulted was a two-year civil war, known as the Count’s Feud, from 1534 – 1536, between Protestant and Catholic forces, that led to King Frederik I’s son from his first marriage ascending the Danish throne as King Christian III.
 In 1537, Christian III was also recognized as King of Norway.

-On August 12, 1536, King Christian III had three Catholic bishops arrested, partly to break the resistance to the Reformation and partly to pay off the debts by expropriating church property.
+On August 12, 1536, King Christian III had three Catholic bishops arrested, partly to break the resistance to the Reformation and partly to pay off the debts by taking church property.
 Christian’s Protestant policies led Denmark to the establishment of Lutheranism as the Danish National Church on October 30, 1536, when the State Council adopted the Lutheran Ordinances designed by German theologian Johannes Bugenhagen, a close associate of Martin Luther.

 Sophie of Pomerania, Christian III’s stepmother; Credit – Wikipedia

 King Christian III had a long dispute with his widowed stepmother Sophie of Pomerania about her property.
 First, Christian II claimed Gottorp Castle for himself and forced Sophia to retire to Kiel Castle.
-Sophie considered the lands that her husband had bestowed upon her as her private property and she had continued conflicts with Christian III and his son and successor Frederik II over revenue management and the appointment of civil servants.
+Sophie considered the lands that her husband had bestowed upon her as her private property and continued conflicts with Christian III and his son and successor Frederik II over revenue management and the appointment of civil servants.

 Tomb of King Christian III and Dorothea of Saxe-Lauenburg – Photo by Susan Flantzer